 Many nonnative species have been introduced unintentionally, but some are introduced purposefully.
 Chukar (Alectoris chukar), a Eurasian exotic, was introduced to the Southwest in the 1940s as a familiar game bird for new immigrants.
 Nonnative fish have been introduced to many bodies of water for sport fishing, often outcompeting native fish.
 Nonnative plants such as tamarisk (salt cedar, Tamarix chinensis) and Russian olive (Elaeagnus angustifolia) were introduced to prevent soil erosion and as ornamental plants.
 They are now widespread and often severely degrade the ecosystems they invade.
 Plants can also be accidently introduced by “hitchhiker” seeds that get caught on boots and cars.
 The European starling (Sturnus vulgaris) was introduced to Central Park in 1890 in hopes of establishing all of the birds mentioned in William Shakespeare’s work in the United States.
 The starling evicts native birds from their nests and is now found across the United States, including the developed areas of Glen Canyon NRA.
 Nonnative species have also been intentionally introducing for industrial development and wildlife habitat enhancement.

 Quagga and zebra mussels (Dreissena sp.), native to Eurasia, were accidentally introduced to the U.S. in the ballast water of a ship.
 They have since spread from the Great Lakes to much of the eastern U.S. and, more recently, across the Rocky Mountains to nearby Lake Mead, Lake Mohave, and Lake Havasu.
 Quagga and zebra mussels are typically spread by vessels that have been in an infested body of water and have not been completely dried or decontaminated before entering another body of water.
 These invasive mussels compete with native species and clog pipes.
-Zebra mussels are not known to be in Lake Powell, and a program is in place to prevent their spread to Lake Powell.
+Quagga mussels have been detected in Lake Powell.